galluzzojulian/codone/README.md

 - Synchronizing pages and site data
 - Enhanced development workflows with debugging tools
 - Supabase integration for persistent data storage

+## 🎉 Release v0.4.0

+This release enhances the Page Code Manager UI with:
+- Improved file selection dropdowns with search functionality
+- Enhanced spacing and padding for better visual hierarchy
+- Refined styling with subtle borders and rounded corners
+- More cohesive design for the page selector with "Current" page indicator
+- Optimized empty state placeholders for better user experience

 ## 🎉 Release v0.3.0